 Make your first folds – “triangular house fold”

-Turn, so that the fold is at the top edge and the open “flap” at the bottom.
-(Image 2)
+Flip/ turn round, so that the fold is at the top edge and the open “flap” at the bottom point (Image 2)

 Take the right side, fold in half length wise, to create a central crease.

 Now you need to make a trianglur flat crease.
 You do this, holding the crease in place with your left index finger.
 Then insert you right index finger between the two cheets of paper and pushing in.

 … that you then push down and flatten.
 I call this the triangle house shape fold or corner folds – as this is used to make a simple origami house too!
 (Bottom left image).